txt/se20/docs/l20abstraction.md

     - Second time, be concrete again, but make a little note
     - Third time: "not you again? time to abstract!"

-(Aside: personally, I think the history of computer science is the chase for useful abstractions.)

 ## Abstraction in computer science had to be invented.